seanmorris/ids/README.md

 `idilic applySchema [PACKAGE]` - Apply the stored schema.

-`idilic applySchema` - Apply the stored schema for all installed packages.
+`idilic applySchemas` - Apply the stored schema for all installed packages.

 The schema will be stored in `data/global/schema.json`.